 Two solid cap blocks stacked on each other with a little mortar in between gives will give you a solid step, that is the right height.
 They can be dug back into a bank and set on the soil, but if you want them to be permanent they will need a concrete pad three or four inches thick to sit on.

-Make sure they are properly level, and coat them in a thin layer of stucco to make them look good.
-If you want extra traction in rain or snow you can sprinkle course sand or small gravel onto the wet stucco to give your steps a rough tread.
+Make sure they are properly level and coat them in a thin layer of stucco to make them look good.
+If you want extra traction in rain or snow you can sprinkle coarse sand or small gravel onto the wet stucco to give your steps a rough tread.

 14. Flood Control

-A cinder block wall can be used to make a small levee to channel water away from flood prone areas.
-They are more expensive than dirt levees but take much less space to do the same job, so they are best used in places were space is at a premium.
+A cinder block wall can be used to make a small levee to channel water away from flood-prone areas.
+They are more expensive than dirt levees but take much less space to do the same job, so they are best used in places where space is at a premium.